Mayors: Labour strains in Nottingham over referendum

 "Modern cities are run by mayors.
 The most ambitious cities are choosing to go for it.

 "Nottingham has achieved much in recent years but it's not achieved as much as other cities, such as Leeds or Cardiff.
-It can't afford to fall further behind."'An irrelevance'
+It can't afford to fall further behind."

 That's rejected by a former leader of Nottingham City Council, who's now working for one of the city's biggest businesses.